 2. Statement of Interest and Learning Goals (limit 3900 characters)

 Describe your (1) interest in and (2) learning goals for participation in the Institute.
-If selected, AIR will team you with other participants based upon common research interests.
+Additionally, please be specific about the NCES public-use datasets of greatest interest to you and why.